Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   )
 ) <circuit-algorithm>

+The idea behind the quantum circuit is to simulate quantum transport dynamics in a quantum computer.
+A quantum particle is initiated in state $|0000 angle.r$ and "flows" through the circuit via the influence of various quantum gates, including CNOT and Toffoli gates @martinaLearningQuantumNoiseFingerprint2023.
+After the first two Hadamard gates and the CNOT gate, qubits $q_0$ and $q_2$ are entangled in the bell state.
+Qubits $q_2$ and $q_3$ are used to track the particle's position.
+They can return binary pairs of $00_2$, $01_2$, $10_2$, and $11_2$ first bit corresponding to $q_2$ and second bit to $q_3$ when measured.
+Qubits $q_0$ and $q_1$ are ancilla qubits, with the only purpose of controlling the other qubits.
 In order to measure the circuit at different points, @circuit-algorithm is executed with $k=1$ up to $k=9$, which results in 9 measurement points for this circuit.
 The circuit corresponding to the first measurement step can be seen in @circuit-measurement-step-1.
 The entire circuit, corresponding to measurement step 9, is depicted in @circuit-measurement-step-9.